SengitU/kavun/README.md

 Npm registry will be added soon.

-To contribute, clone the repository then;
+### Contribution

+Project requires NodeJS version 9 to be installed

+Install NodeJS 9 and then run following command to install dependencies;

 `npm i`

-To run the tests;
+Use following command to run the tests;

 `npm test`